African Journals Initiative

 • Mobilise financial support from academic libraries and consortia

-The initiative will provide a range of publishing services for journals, including promoting their visibility and discoverability, indexing, user friendly submission systems, detailed annual impact reports, and more.
-Journal selection will be guided by an advisory board.
-We welcome expressions of interest from other humanities and social science journals based on the continent.
+The initiative provides a range of publishing services for journals, including promoting their visibility and discoverability, registering DOIs, indexing, user friendly submission systems, detailed annual impact reports, and more.

 The long-term vision is financial sustainability for university journals in the African social sciences and humanities, underpinned by international library and consortia support.